Hybrid Work: Building a Policy That Survives Contact With Reality

 Support human resources

 Human resources personnel are invaluable in the management of a modern organization.
 Broadly speaking, HR professionals educated in business administration have formal training in how to effectively communicate with and oversee employees and new hires alike.
 In the context of hybrid working adjustments, this means driving operational success by articulating changes, assessing and managing employee behaviors, and even addressing tensions when needed.
-For these reasons, strategic human resource management is increasingly viewed as essential to handling the new challenges of the COVID era.
+For these reasons, strategic human resource management is increasingly viewed as essential to handling the challenges of today's distributed, AI-augmented workplace.

 On a practical level, consider your HR department as an indispensable link between the highest levels of company structure and people putting in day-to-day work.
 Support HR workers as they gain a better understanding of how employees work, and use their insights to define expectations.
 It will also be helpful to spell out hybrid work protocols with the entire group, so that everyone is on the same page and any questions raised can be addressed transparently.